digital-land/specification/content/specification/design-code.md

       name: design code rule
       fields:
         - field: reference
+          description: the <a href="#reference">reference</a> for the design code rule
         - field: name
+          description: the name, or title of the design code rule
         - field: design-code
           description: the <a href="#reference">reference</a> for the design code where this rule is defined.
         - field: description
+          description: a short, single-line description of the design code rule
         - field: documentation-url
+          description: the URL for guidance on the design code rule
         - field: document-url
         - field: notes
         - field: entry-date